mercy and grace

 .

-Sometimes a combination of ideas or events come together to effect us in a way that they would not have on their own.
+Sometimes a combination of ideas or events come together to affect us in a way that they would not have on their own.
 I recently received the picture at left from a co-worker.
 Her husband works as an appraiser and had snapped the photo while out performing his job.
 The image has continued to be present in my thinking over the last few days as I have been asking myself what it means to live at “the corner of Mercy and Grace”.

 And then I received H.B London’s “Pastor’s Weekly Briefing” in which he asks,